 Also think about who your audience is.
 Be sure to write to their reading level.
 Don’t use jargon or words they aren’t familiar with, as doing so might tell them your content is intended for another audience.
 For example, if you are a doctor who uses complex medical terminology on a consumer-facing website, readers might believe your website is intended for other doctors, not patients.

-If you’re targeting a specific geographic location, localize your content.
+If you’re targeting a specific geographic location, localize your law firm website content.
 Reference streets or landmarks in the area or direct them to a local hospital after a car accident, for example.

 Tip 2: Help readers accomplish their goals.